QQrex/PyCitySchools/README.md

 - Average math and reading scores per grade level - Saw no changes in scores, except for for NaN results for THS 9th graders
 - School spending summary - No changes
 - School size summary- No changes
-- Type summary summary- No changes
+- Type summary- No changes

 ## Summary

-Upon reviewing the new metrics from our school district analysis, we saw no signifcant changes to the overall metrics after removing Thomas High School 9th graders.
-This is due to the fact that THS overall math and reading scores average and passing % did not change much after THS 9th grader's scores were removed.
+Upon reviewing the new metrics from our school district analysis, we saw no significant changes to the overall metrics after removing Thomas High School 9th graders.
+This is because THS average math, reading and passing % did not change much after THS 9th grader's scores were removed.